The Ultimate Guide to "Bosch" Locations in LA

 From the opening scene of the pilot through seven seasons, Los Angeles plays an essential role in Bosch, the longest-running Amazon Original Series.

 In October 2023, Harry Bosch was recognized as the longest-running character on streaming TV.
-To celebrate Season 2 of the spinoff series Bosch: Legacy, read on and discover more than two dozen Bosch locations across LA.
+Get ready for Season 3 of the spinoff series Bosch: Legacy, read on and discover more than two dozen Bosch locations across LA.
 (MILD SPOILERS AHEAD)

 The new location of Amoeba Music on Hollywood Blvd.